MikeDigitize/JSFundamentals/README.md

 ```

 Whilst the <code>constructor</code> property implies by name that it is a reference to the function it was created from, this is not always the case.
 We'll see why shortly.
-Any function in JavaScript can be used as a constructor, but it will only be of any use in terms of inheritance if some additional setup has been carried out to the function beforehand.
+Any function in JavaScript can be used as a constructor function, but it will only be of any use in terms of inheritance if some additional setup has been carried out to the function beforehand.
 Before delving any further into the mechanics behind the constructor, let's look at an important detail of function definition.

 ### The Prototype property

-When a function is declared, the function object that is created as a result has a <code>prototype</code> property - an empty object - that is automatically created.
+When a function is declared, the function object that is created as a result gets a <code>prototype</code> property - an empty object - automatically attached to it.
 It is this property that facilitates prototypal inheritance.
 The example demonstrates how:

 ```javascript
 function A(){}